Published Jan 13, 2026

 Step 8: Add design elements.
 Add extra elements like App Store or Google Play badges, App icons, Illustrations, or design elements.
 You will find design elements inside the Elements tab.

-You can also add brand assets like Brand logo.
+You can also add brand assets, such as the brand logo.

 Step 9: Export your screenshots as JPG or PNG.
-After all editing is done, Click on Download button and select JPG or PNG format.
+After all editing is done, click on the Download button and select JPG or PNG format.
 Screenshots will be downloaded as a ZIP file to your local computer.

 Note: All projects are automatically saved.
 You can return at any time to make edits or revisions without starting over.